darkfire000/gsc-rust/README.md

 ``sudo groupadd docker && sudo usermod -aG docker $USER``

 ## Running The Dedicated Server
 Once you've installed Docker & Docker-Compose, you are *pretty much* ready to run your server.
-However, before you dive into the deep into the pool, there are a few things to consider.
+However, before you dive into the deep side of the pool, there are a few things to consider.

 ### Considerations
 1. Dedicated servers require a *decent* amount of computing power.
 If your machine doesn't meet the requirements for running a dedicated server, don't even try it; you may lock up and or crash your computer.